 A common concern among consumers and funeral professionals alike is the difficulty of making important decisions immediately following the loss of a loved one.
 When emotions run high, it can be challenging for funeral professionals to communicate the breadth of their services, and it can be difficult for consumers to understand what they want and need.
 Making funeral arrangements in advance, when the emotional burden is much lighter, allows time to educate families on all the options available to them and offers them space to make informed decisions without the stress of recent loss.

-Homesteaders’ 2017 policy owner survey found that 56% of respondents first heard about pre-need from someone they know.
-That means that the majority of people who choose to prearrange hear about it from a friend, family member or trusted advisor who has personal experience with the process.
-Only 18% of respondents reported first hearing about prearranging from a funeral professional.
+Homesteaders’ latest policy owner survey found that 53% of respondents first heard about preneed from someone they know who had already made advance funeral plans.
+That means that nearly half of the people who choose to prearrange hear about it from a friend, family member or trusted advisor who has personal experience with the process.
+Only 14% of respondents reported first hearing about prearranging from a funeral professional.

 This makes sense when you look at the likelihood that someone who prearranges their funeral will recommend it to others.
-According to our latest survey, 96% percent of pre-need policy owners would consider recommending prearranging to someone else, and 42% already had within the first two months following prearrangement.
+According to our latest survey, over half (63%) of policy owners have recommended prearranging to one or more people or plan to recommend it to someone they know.

 One of the best things a funeral professional can hear from a family after the conclusion of services is that they wouldn’t have done things any differently — that the service they planned to honor their loved one was a perfect tribute.

 It’s also important to remember that end-of-life decisions tend to become ritualized among family members.
 Many of the decisions today’s consumers make about their own funerals are based on what they’ve seen modeled by others in their family.
-Cremation, in particular, has provided fodder for family tradition with 19% of respondents to Homesteaders’ latest policy owner survey reporting that they selected that method for disposition because someone else in their family had been cremated.
-The more individuals you provide with creative, personal services, the more likely others in their family will see the value in celebration and ceremony.
+The more individuals you provide with creative, personalized services, the more likely others in their family will see the value in celebration and ceremony.

-These are just some of the many benefits an active pre-need program can have on your at-need business.
-In the comments below, feel free to share some of the other things you’ve noticed in your own firms.
+These are just some of the many benefits an active preneed program can have on your at-need business.
+Download our latest Preneed Motivators report to discover more solutions.